Resources I used for making this quarto website

 I ended up with a refresher course on CSS’s grid system, and overall for boostrap the best guide was their website.
 A huge number of seemingly bot generated websites exist for bootstrap theme customization, but boy they suck.

-Ella Kay’s website was a huge help.
+Ella Kaye’s website was a huge help.
 I’ve learned a lot from her config files on the github repo

 Silvia Canelon’s detailed documentation of how she ported from hugo was super useful in understanding the quirks of the system